Writing Guideline FAQs

-- It’s an op-ed-style post that discusses why an issue is important without discussing what, specifically, content marketers can do.
+- It’s an op-ed-style article that discusses why an issue is important without discussing what, specifically, content marketers can do.

-- It’s a white paper or other form of promotional content that is meant to tout the benefits of one specific product/service over others.
+- It’s a white paper or another form of promotional content that is meant to tout the benefits of one specific product/service over others.

 - It gives only a general overview of complex topics.

-What are some examples of posts that have done well for CMI?
+What are some examples of articles that have done well for CMI?

 Sometimes the best way to get ideas is to learn what has performed well.
 Here are some standout articles:

-What makes a good post about tools and technologies?
+What makes a good article about tools and technologies?

-CMI readers crave posts about tools and technologies that help with all aspects of content marketing.
-Our aim is to help our audience learn about tools that can help them do their jobs, including tool-roundup posts like these:
+CMI readers crave articles about tools and technologies that help with all aspects of content marketing.
+Our aim is to help our audience learn about tools that can help them do their jobs, including tool-roundups like these:

 - All affiliations must be clearly disclosed (for example: Are you a customer?
 Affiliate?
 Partner?)

-We welcome detailed posts on how to use free tools, such as Google Analytics and Trello, that are popular with or especially valuable for content marketers.
+We welcome detailed articles on how to use free tools, such as Google Analytics and Trello, that are popular with or especially valuable for content marketers.

-Someone from CMI invited me to submit a post.
+Someone from CMI invited me to submit an article.
 Does this guarantee acceptance?

 No. We see a lot of great ideas being shared via social channels and in conversations.
-When someone from the team reaches out to see if you want to submit a post, this means we love your idea.
+When someone from the team reaches out to see if you want to submit an article, this means we love your idea.
 However, it’s the approach an article takes that makes all the difference, so we can’t decide until we see a full draft.

 What are your republishing guidelines?